Matrix Designer

 4. Filters – Record Selection

-The Record Selection feature allows users to filter and narrow down data in the Matrix based on the sequence of objects chosen for the rows (Y-axis) and columns (X-axis).
+The Record Selection feature lets you filter and refine the data shown in the Matrix based on the Row (Y-axis) and Column (X-axis) object selections.

 Current Object